Handling Rejection | You Are Accepted

 We all know rejection hurts.
 It makes us think that we are not good enough.
 Rejection is something that is very, very painful.
 Oxford Handbook Journal states that

-“rejection is both a cause and consequence of depression.”
+“Rejection is both a cause and consequence of depression.”

 Rejection is not something that we should be afraid of.
 This is not something that we must get discouraged or depressed about.
 We do not have to work a lot of time in our lives to prove to the world that we are somebody, worth loving and paying attention to.
 Rather rejection is our friend in the purposes of God, not our enemy.
 Have you ever considered the fact that rejection in itself can help you to grow spiritually?

 Joseph: In the Bible, Joseph was rejected by his brothers.
-Since Joseph was the father’s favourite son, his jealous brothers put him in an empty cistern, they finally sold him to Ishmaelite merchants for 20 shekels of silver.
+Since Joseph was the father’s favorite son, his jealous brothers put him in an empty cistern, they finally sold him to Ishmaelite merchants for 20 shekels of silver.

 Irrespective of the rejection Joseph faced, Genesis 39:2 Says: